goyalankit/blog/posts/_posts/2017-05-14-note-on-vxlan.markdown

 From the [rfc7348](https://tools.ietf.org/html/rfc7348#page-5)
 > VXLAN is a Layer 2 overlay scheme on a Layer 3 network.

-To understand VXLAN better, let's first understand what's VLAN.
+To understand VXLAN better, let's first understand what's subnetting and VLAN.

 Let's say we have a physical LAN where there are multiple hosts with IPs in `10.1.2.0/24` network.
 Each host can talk to the other host using a switch alone.
 Now, we want to group set of hosts and separate them from each other.
 What are our options?